udaysood/udaysood.github.io/index.md

 description: "Check later"
 permalink: /
 ---
-# Life is uncertain, Death is certain.
+# Life is uncertain, death is certain.
 ---